MatiasJF/tokenisation-workshop/THEORY.md

 ### What is PushDrop?

-PushDrop is a script template pattern that allows data to be embedded in **spendable** outputs.
-Unlike OP_RETURN (which creates unspendable outputs), PushDrop outputs can be transferred.
-The PushDrop implementation is available in the @bsv/sdk package as a standard template for creating and redeeming tokens with arbitrary signed payloads stored on the stack.
+**PushDrop (BRC-48)** - "Pay to Push Drop" is an official BSV Blockchain standard that establishes a script template enabling "data-rich tokens on the Bitcoin SV blockchain, while still allowing for the representation of transfers of ownership."

+According to BRC-48, PushDrop addresses the need for tokenization methods that surpass OP_RETURN limitations by allowing developers to embed arbitrary metadata within **spendable UTXOs**, facilitating improved scalability through graph-based token modeling.

 ### Script Structure

-**Locking Script Format**:
+**BRC-48 Locking Script Format**:
 ```
-<lockingPublicKey> OP_DROP <dataFields...> OP_DROP
+<arbitrary data> <arbitrary data> <arbitrary data> OP_DROP OP_2DROP <public key> OP_CHECKSIG
 ```

 **How It Works**:
-1. The script includes a public key for ownership verification
+1. Arbitrary data elements are pushed onto the stack
-2. `OP_DROP` (opcode 0x75) removes data from the stack during execution
+2. `OP_DROP` (opcode 0x75) and `OP_2DROP` operations remove the data from the stack
-3. Multiple data fields can be pushed (protocol identifier, token ID, amount, owner, metadata)
-4. Another `OP_DROP` removes the remaining data fields
+3. A Pay-to-Public-Key (P2PK) lock with a public key remains
+4. `OP_CHECKSIG` verifies the signature during spending
-5. The script structure allows the output to remain spendable while preserving data
+5. The output remains spendable (minimum 1 satoshi) while metadata persists across transactions

 ### Why PushDrop for Tokens?